Raeyan0786/Instagram-master/README.md

 # Project Summery
 * use spring intializer to create this project.
 * Project having model user and post.
-* using this project we manage user post and manage post info also and find details about post.
+* fusing this project we manage user post and manage post info also and find details about post.